redis/redis-doc/commands/exists.md

-Each _key_ argument adds one to the reply if it exists in the database.
+Each _key_ argument adds one to the reply if it exists in the currently-selected database.

+See the `SELECT` command for more information about logical databases.

 Note that if the same key is given multiple times, it will be counted multiple times.
 So, if "somekey" exists, then `EXISTS somekey somekey` will return 2.